 Q: What are the best materials for drawing a monkey face?

 A: The best materials depend on your personal preferences and the style you're aiming for.
-However, some popular options include graphite pencils (a range of grades from 2H to 6B), charcoal pencils, colored pencils, and drawing paper with a smooth or slightly textured surface.
+That said, some popular options include graphite pencils (a range of grades from 2H to 6B), charcoal pencils, colored pencils, and drawing paper with a smooth or slightly textured surface.
 Digital artists often use drawing tablets and software like Adobe Photoshop or Procreate.

 Q: How do I capture the expression of a monkey in my drawing?